brendan-robert-1/java-stream-practice/README.md

 Streams don't change underlying data structure just provide a result.

-Streams consist of a source followed by zero or more intermediate operations piped together and a terminal method to process the objects obtained from the source
+Streams consist of a source followed by zero or more intermediate part1.operations piped together and a terminal method to process the objects obtained from the source

 ### Operations on streams